Azure/bicep/docs/linter.md

 ## ARM template test toolkit (arm-ttk)

-We've ported over the rules from the [ARM template test toolkit (arm-ttk)](https://docs.microsoft.com/azure/azure-resource-manager/templates/test-toolkit) that make sense for Bicep.
+We've ported over most of the rules from the [ARM template test toolkit (arm-ttk)](https://docs.microsoft.com/azure/azure-resource-manager/templates/test-toolkit) that make sense for Bicep (more to come).
 We recommend using the Bicep linter when working with Bicep, and arm-ttk when working with ARM templates.
 It is not advised to run arm-ttk on Bicep generated templates.
+Bicep output is not guaranteed to pass the arm-ttk rules even if it passes the Bicep rules.